Vluiny/n8n-portofolio/README.md

 Hello!
 I'm an ** Automation Enthusiast** who builds complex systems using [n8n](https://n8n.io/).
 This repository is a **visual portfolio** of production workflows I have developed.

+## 🚀 About This Portfolio

+This repository contains a collection of simulation-based, production-ready automation systems built using n8n, APIs, and AI models.

+The goal of these projects is to demonstrate real-world system design, workflow automation, and AI-assisted decision-making.

+⚠️ Note:
+This project is a simulation and has not yet been deployed in a real business environment.
+It is designed to demonstrate architecture and capabilities.

+## 💡 Potential Use Cases

+- Small business lead management automation
+- HR candidate pre-screening system
+- Customer support triaging system

 ---

 ## 📊 **Workflow Portfolio**